Linden Thomas Advisory Services LLC Acquires 249 Shares of Costco Wholesale Co. (NASDAQ:COST)

 Costco Wholesale Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Friday, September 8th.
-Shareholders of record on Friday, August 25th were issued a $1.02 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Friday, September 8th.
+Stockholders of record on Friday, August 25th were issued a dividend of $1.02 per share.
 The ex-dividend date of this dividend was Thursday, August 24th.
-This represents a $4.08 annualized dividend and a yield of 0.72%.
-Costco Wholesale’s dividend payout ratio is presently 28.81%.
+This represents a $4.08 dividend on an annualized basis and a dividend yield of 0.72%.
+Costco Wholesale’s dividend payout ratio (DPR) is currently 28.81%.

 Analysts Set New Price Targets

 Several research firms recently issued reports on COST.
 Loop Capital raised their price target on Costco Wholesale from $615.00 to $630.00 in a report on Thursday, October 5th.
-HSBC assumed coverage on Costco Wholesale in a report on Friday, September 22nd.
-They issued a “hold” rating and a $600.00 price target on the stock.
-Telsey Advisory Group raised their target price on Costco Wholesale from $575.00 to $600.00 and gave the stock an “outperform” rating in a report on Thursday, October 5th.
-Roth Mkm raised their target price on Costco Wholesale from $482.00 to $502.00 and gave the stock a “neutral” rating in a report on Wednesday, September 27th.
-Finally, Truist Financial restated a “buy” rating and set a $619.00 target price on shares of Costco Wholesale in a report on Thursday, October 5th.
+StockNews.com assumed coverage on Costco Wholesale in a report on Thursday, October 5th.
+They set a “buy” rating on the stock.
+DA Davidson raised their target price on Costco Wholesale from $478.00 to $570.00 and gave the stock a “neutral” rating in a report on Wednesday, September 27th.
+Argus raised their target price on Costco Wholesale from $630.00 to $650.00 and gave the stock a “buy” rating in a report on Friday, September 29th.
+Finally, BMO Capital Markets raised their target price on Costco Wholesale from $600.00 to $612.00 and gave the stock an “outperform” rating in a report on Wednesday, September 27th.
 Seven analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the stock.
 According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $586.25.

 Costco Wholesale Corporation, together with its subsidiaries, engages in the operation of membership warehouses in the United States, Puerto Rico, Canada, Mexico, Japan, the United Kingdom, Korea, Australia, Taiwan, China, Spain, France, Iceland, New Zealand, and Sweden.
 The company offers branded and private-label products in a range of merchandise categories.